Who Is Working?

 Rules that should travel across related sessions.

-Capabilities that may be authorized or forbidden for this lane.
+Capabilities that may be authorized or forbidden, plus Markdown grounding that applies to this lane.

 The composed lane that selects the pieces to resolve together.